hdml-github/hdml-github.github.io/README.md

 ### Explanation

-- **`origin` Attribute**: The `origin` attribute, if specified, represents the original field name in the database.
-This attribute allows you to map the HDML field to its counterpart in the database.
+- **`origin` Attribute**: The `origin` attribute, if specified, represents the original field name in the database if used within the scope of `hdml-table`, or in the parent structure if used within the scope of an `hdml-frame`.
+This attribute allows you to map the HDML field to its counterpart in the database or `hdml-model`, or parent `hdml-frame`.

 - **`type` Attribute**: The `type` attribute represents the data type of the field in the HDML context.
 It does not necessarily mirror the original data type of the field in the database.
 For example, you may use `type="decimal"` in HDML, even if the original field in the database is of a different numeric type.
 This attribute allows flexibility in defining the data type as it should be treated within the HDML structure.

-### Examples
+### Example:

 #### General example